dnbexperience/eufemia/packages/examples/example-react/README.md

 # DNB UI Library - React Example

-This example uses [Parcel](https://parceljs.org) to bundle our test app.

 ## How to run this Example App

 1. Make sure You have installed the dependencies `yarn install`.